Responsible Fireworks Use

 The video below is an example of a no-bangs fan cake.
 As you can see it’s very pretty, despite not containing any bangs.

-Head over to our extensive Quiet Fireworks article for more help.
+Head over to my extensive Quiet Fireworks article for more help.

 Bonfire night, the surrounding weekends and New Year’s Eve are great times to have a blast and use loud fireworks.
 But away from those periods, consider using lower noise fireworks or keeping your display shorter.